Power Train Problems of Chevrolet Tahoe - part 1

 My 2021 Chevrolet Tahoe recently displayed a warning message that said “service transmission – may not be able to shift soon. ” the message appeared at approximately 132,754 miles.
 Since then, I’ve noticed delayed and rough shifting between gears.
 The vehicle still drives and shifts into gear, but the message and behavior are concerning.
 I have an appointment scheduled for a diagnostic inspection on Tuesday, which was the earliest available.
 I have not yet received a confirmed diagnosis, but I’ve seen that many other 2021 Tahoe's and similar gm vehicles have experienced the same transmission problem and were included in recalls.
 My vehicle’s symptoms match those reports, though my VIN was not included.
 This situation makes me nervous because I drive with my four children daily.
 Even though the vehicle hasn’t completely lost the ability to shift, a sudden failure while driving could put my family and others on the road at risk.
 The warning itself suggests a potential failure is coming soon.
 The vehicle has been properly maintained and has not had prior transmission work.
 I’m reporting this because it appears to be part of a larger pattern that should be investigated to determine if more vehicles need to be included in gm’s existing transmission recall.

-all problems of the 2021 Chevrolet Tahoe
+10 Power Train problem of the 2023 Chevrolet Tahoe

 2nd powertrain failure in 4 months in 2023 Tahoe with 6.
 2l engine.
 The first being the camshaft and lifters failing at highway speeds, which was repaired.
 The second issue the engine seized while on a tollway going approx 70 mph with my spouse, children, and family in the vehicle.
 We were able to coast to the shoulder while waiting on a tow truck.
 Because of the engine being seized, the Tahoe is waiting on the engine to be replaced.
 While we wait, we were told they have no loaner vehicles and there are no gm rental vehicles available with who they contract through.
 Having a 2023 leased vehicle fail twice in 4 months with children in the vehicle is unacceptable and brings to question the safety and reliability of the vehicle moving foreward.

-all problems of the 2023 Chevrolet Tahoe
+See all problems of the 2023 Chevrolet Tahoe 🔎.

 I was driving on an interstate when the vehicle check engine light came on and it went into limp mode causing the vehicle to go into low speed in the middle of traffic.
 Check engine light code p0747.